How to Tell If Brake Rotors Are Bad [Sign And Solutions]

 5. Increased Stopping Distances

 So, let’s say you are driving on a highway at a somewhat good speed.
-Then suddenly you pull the brake, but the car doesn’t stop right away.
+Then suddenly, you pull the brake, but the car doesn’t stop immediately.
 It goes a bit further and slowly ceases to move.
-This is a dangerous scenario, right?
-Because it risks an accident if in an emergency scenario.
+This is a dangerous scenario because it risks an accident in an emergency scenario.
+Bad rotors can cause such a thing, and if you ever inspect something like this, don’t wait to have a quick look down at all the parts.

 The Solution